ZibingZhang/ZibingZhang.github.io/_pages/personal/big-talk.md

 - Would you like to be famous?
 In what way?

 ## Relationships
+- Can two people of the opposite sex be friends without tension developing?
 - Do you expect your children to have your last name?
 - Do you want to have children?
 How many?
 - First times?